 - have a sense of awe and wonder at natural landscapes and processes

-- ask questions like “What caused that earthquake?” • have an interest in the human world • ask questions like “Does my town have any sustainable transport examples?”, “Will there be too many people in the world by the time I retire?” and “Why are our cities like this?
+- ask questions like “does my town have any sustainable transport examples?”, “will there be too many people in the world by the time I retire?” and “why are our cities like this?
 How might they change?”

 - like to carry out primary (practical) fieldwork in different environments

 There are many other issues we study too, but if these are things that interest you, then Geography could be a good idea.
 Good geographers are also those who are willing to contribute positively in class, who can meet work deadlines, and aspire towards a great pride in their work and high academic achievement